mochoy/personal-site/src/assets/blog/how_to_land_an_ee_internship/part4/part4.md

 - Emails to track where appliyng
 - When hear back?
 - Apply multiple roles at same company, can interview for multiple roles or sometimes better chance
+- Keep track of things, they can be useful later on: Recruiters, where/when apply

 # Application Timeline
 # Hierarchy of Applications